APR vs. interest rate

 Every six weeks, there’s a chance the prime rate will change.
 That’s because the Federal Open Market Committee of the Federal Reserve meets every six weeks to set it.

 The prime rate can go up or down, but typically doesn’t undergo drastic changes.
-However, incremental changes over time—say, five years—can mean that, by the time you’re almost done paying off your loan or paying down your credit card, you’re paying a significantly higher rate than when you were first approved.
+However, incremental changes over a longer period of time—say, five years—can mean that, by the time you’re almost done paying off your loan or paying down your credit card, you’re paying a significantly higher rate than when you were first approved.
 To get a sense of how often it changes, and by how much, check out the history of prime rates.

 Planning to finance your business, but not sure where to start?
 Check out our quick and easy guide to getting a small business loan.